Table of Contents

-It's important to remember that short-term disability is not covered by SSDI.
+It’s important to remember that a short term disability is not covered by SSDI.
 Instead, it is assumed that a working individual has other resources available such as workers’ compensation, insurance, and other investments.

 How To Apply for SSDI in North Carolina